-One of the first things you will read when checking out user reviews of Nest Thermostat — something that is also repeated to some degree in professional commentary on the product — is what a pleasure the hardware is to install.
-Nest worked hard to make its thermostat something that could be installed by as many people as possible, and when compared to the other thermostats I've had to install over the years (most notably the other connected thermostat I installed last year, which shall remain nameless to save from embarrassment) it seems like the company was successful.
-You'd be hard pressed to find many people saying anything bad about the way this device is installed, which is an impressive accomplishment when you consider this was the very first product Nest Labs had ever made as a company.
+One of the first things you will read when checking out Nest Thermostat reviews — something that is also repeated to some degree in professional commentary on the product — is what a pleasure the hardware is to install.
+Nest worked hard to make its thermostat something that as many people could install as possible.

-That having been said, before you bust out your tool belt and rip your existing hardware off the wall, there are a few things you should know about installing the Nest Thermostat.
+That being said, even though these are some of the best smart thermostats on the market, there are some prerequisites to know.
+Before you bust out your tool belt and rip your existing hardware off the wall, there are a few things you should know about installing the Nest Thermostat.

 You'll also need to determine whether you want to install your Nest directly to the wall, or use the optional mounting plate.
 It really just depends on your setup and what's going to look best.
-Most of us probably didn't have a round thermostat before, and there may be cosmetic issues at play.
-(Thus the plate.)
+Most of us probably didn't have a round thermostat before, and cosmetic issues may be at play.
+(Thus, the plate.)